-Have you ever been worried about how to protect the stroller while traveling?
-Generally, those who have to frequently fly with a baby to different airlines face this kind of problem.
+Have you ever been worried about how to protect the stroller when flying?
+Generally, who frequently flown with a baby to different airlines faces this kind of problem.

-If you have a baby then you may need a stroller for flying.
-The good news is that most airlines allow you to carry a stroller/pushchair and a car seat for your babies with standard economy fares.
-You can carry your stroller for free or for a normal baggage allowance.
-Though different airlines are allowed to carry strollers, it is important to have some preparation to keep it protected throughout the journey.
+Don’t worry, the good news is that most airlines allow you to carry a stroller/pushchair and a car seat for your babies with standard economy fares.
+You can travel with your stroller free of charge.
+Different airlines allow to carry strollers, but it is necessary to have some pre-preparation to keep it protected throughout the journey.
 For your convenience, here are some tips to protect the stroller when flying.

 - 1 Tips to protect stroller when flying